python/cpython/Doc/library/timeit.rst

    The constructor takes a statement to be timed, an additional statement used for setup, and a timer function.
-Both statements default to ``'pass'``; the timer function is platform-dependent (see the module doc string).
-The statements may contain newlines, as long as they don't contain multi-line string literals.
+Both statements default to ``'pass'``; the timer function is platform-dependent (see the module doc string).  *stmt* and *setup* may also contain multiple statements separated by ``;`` or newlines, as long as they don’t contain multi-line string literals.

    To measure the execution time of the first statement, use the :meth:`timeit` method.
 The :meth:`repeat` method is a convenience to call :meth:`timeit`